Skip to content

 2. Add more probiotics to your diet

 Like most other gut problems, bloating can be caused by an imbalance in the ratio of good and bad bacteria in the microbiome.
 A probiotic can rebalance the microbiome and help alleviate symptoms of bloat.
+One study found that probiotic supplements were able to significantly reduce bloating symptoms like abdominal pain and flatulence in patients with IBS.
+(3)

 Some of the best natural sources of probiotics include sauerkraut, kimchi, and yogurt.
 Taking a high-quality probiotic supplement can also ensure that you are getting in enough probiotics on a daily basis.